Glimmers from the Axiverse: Axiverse photon physics

 Axion-photon conversion can also occur in the magnetic fields of galaxy clusters~\cite{Raffelt:1987im}.
 X-ray photons produced in active galactic nuclei could convert to axions along the line of sight, and if axions exist this would lead to oscillations in the predicted X-ray spectrum.
 The non-observation of such oscillations can be used to set limits on the axion-photon coupling (see e.g.~Refs.~\cite{Berg:2016ese,Conlon:2017qcw,Reynes:2021bpe,Matthews:2022gqi,Marsh:2021ajy} and references therein).
 This effect occurs for all axions with masses less than the typical photon plasma frequency in the observed galaxy cluster, which is very roughly $m_a\lesssim 10^{-13}\text{ eV}$.
 Observations by the Chandra X-ray satellite place the strongest limits on the axion-photon coupling in this mass range that are independent of the DM density.

 Fig.~\ref{fig:g_effective} shows the effective axion-photon coupling for helioscopes and X-ray spectrum oscillations for different values of $h^{1,1}$.
 The distribution at $h^{1,1}=491$ is extremely narrow since, after restricting only to models with $\text{Vol}>127.5$ for the EM divisor, our ensemble contained only a small number of models.
-As we observed in Fig.~\ref{fig:mass_coupling_main}, detection by helioscopes or X-ray spectrum oscillations is generally possible only for models with $(m,g)$ above the QCD line, we find that almost all models of relevance are non-GUTs.
+As we observed in Fig.~\ref{fig:mass_coupling_main}, detection by helioscopes or X-ray spectrum oscillations is generally possible only for models with $(m,g)$ above the QCD line.
+These are necessarily non-GUT models.
 We observe the trend of increasing $g$ with $h^{1,1}$ discussed in \S\ref{sec:distributions}, and driven by the trend in the K\"{a}hler metric eigenvalues resulting from the narrowing of the K\"{a}hler cone at large $h^{1,1}$.
 Compared to Refs.~\cite{Halverson:2019cmy,Demirtas:2021gsq} our results in this regard include the effects of the light threshold, while being specific to type IIB string theory.

 Fig.~\ref{fig:gChandra_EM} explores the effect of the realization of EM in the UV on the effective axion-photon coupling relevant for X-ray spectrum oscillations.
 We display the effective coupling as a function of EM divisor volume for non-GUT models.
 We observe that if the divisor volume is $\text{Vol}\lesssim 30$ then the coupling is strongly suppressed.
 This is because the mass generated by Euclidean D3-branes on a cycle with $\text{Vol}\lesssim 30$ is larger than the typical plasma frequency in galaxy clusters: thus, all axions that are above the light threshold, and so could have non-negligible couplings to the photon, are too heavy to mix with the X-ray photons.
 We thus conclude that \emph{constraints on axions from X-ray spectrum oscillations apply to non-GUT models with EM divisor volumes larger than 30 in string units}.
 The corresponding limit on divisor volumes from helioscopes is fairly similar, because of the exponential dependence of masses on divisor volumes.
 However, because CAST and IAXO can probe beyond the QCD line, the helioscope limits can also apply to GUTs.